Why I Used To Be Afraid of Intimidating Men and Why It Does Not Faze Me Anymore

 Most of these comments stem from my personal accomplishments, which are quite different from others in my circle, or even in the society I live in.

-Back in school, in university, I was a Dean’s Lister, an honor roll reserved for top students, and graduated top in my specialization of Marketing.
+Back in school, in university, I was on the Dean’s List, an honor roll reserved for top students, and graduated top in my specialization of Marketing.
 Two years before my scheduled graduation, I was able to secure a place in a Fortune 100 company over hundreds of other candidates, something I was very proud of and humbled by.

 Then when I was 24, I quit my well-paying job, right at the peak of the 2007-2008 financial crisis no less, to pursue my passion and start my personal development business—even though I had no prior experience in the field.
 I then created the blog you’re reading now, and in less than three years, built it more than one million pageviews a month.